Animation and motion

 Source

-On MacOS and Android, the user turns the setting on to reduce motion.
-On MacOS, a user can set Reduce motion in Settings > Accessibility > Display.
+On macOS and Android, the user turns the setting on to reduce motion.
+On macOS, a user can set Reduce motion in Settings > Accessibility > Display.
 Android's setting is Remove animations.
 On Windows, the setting is framed positively as Show animations, which is on by default.
 A user must turn this setting off to reduce motion.

 Alternatively, as shown in the next set of examples, you can code all your animations to stop moving within five seconds or less instead of playing on an infinite loop.